 Oh the Caucasus!

-A delightful hidden region on the cusp of Europe and Asia, little did I realise the delights that lay in store for me before I travelled here!
+A delightful hidden region on the cusp of Europe and Asia, little did I realise the delights that lay in store for me before I travelled here on my first trip!

-But pretty much as soon as I got to this part of the world I fell in love with it, so much so that I’m now in the midst of planning my second trip to the countries of Georgia and Armenia already.
+But pretty much as soon as I got to this part of the world I fell in love with it, so much so that I’ve even made second trip here… and am planning a third!

 Related Posts